shayan-mohd/DesignPatterns/out/production/DesignPatterns/BehavioralDesignPattern/ReadMe.md

 3)  Invoker (Remote Control): The Invoker, often a remote control, is the one responsible for initiating command execution.
 It holds a reference to a command but doesn’t delve into the specifics of how each command works.
 It’s like a button that, when pressed, makes things happen.
 4) Receiver: The Receiver is the device that knows how to perform the actual operation associated with a command.
 It could be a TV, stereo, or any other device.

+### **Observer Design Pattern**
+Observer design pattern is useful when you are interested in the state of an object and want to get notified whenever there is any change.
+The Observer Design Pattern is like a “subscribe and notify” system.
+Imagine you’re subscribing to news updates from different websites.
+Whenever there’s new news, each website sends you an update because you’re on their subscriber list.

+In observer pattern, the object that watch on the state of another object are called Observer and the object that is being watched is called Subject.

+The key idea is that the subject doesn’t need to know who all the observers are, and observers automatically get updates when something changes.
+This pattern decouples the subject from its observers, allowing for easy scalability and flexibility.